 When high-velocity rivers flow into the sea, they create a stratification with freshwater remaining on top and saltwater below, and the rapid current prevents salinity from increasing along the riverbed.
 In contrast, in rivers where the seawater's current velocity is relatively low, a phenomenon of mixing occurs along the riverbed, resulting in the salinization of freshwater.
 This mixing process bears critical importance for its environmental impacts and its implications for the sustainable management of water resources.
-This type of mixing can lead to the salinization of freshwater, and reduced agricultural yields in irrigation areas.
+This type of mixing can lead to the salinization of freshwater sources, an elevation in the salinity levels of groundwater, and reduced agricultural yields in irrigation areas.
 Additionally, this interaction can exert significant effects on soil salinity and ecosystems, as depicted in Figure 2.